Read our 2022 annual report

 Download the full programme (English and French versions)

-This event will be held on Zoom, with live English/French interpretation.
+This event was held on Zoom, with live English/French interpretation.

 Background and Outcomes